stfc/PSyclone/doc/developer_guide/psy_data.rst

 .. note::
-    While adding the class prefix to the name of the instance variable is not necessary, it helps readability of the created code.
+    While adding the class prefix to the name of the instance variable is not necessary, it helps improves the readability of the created code.

 The list of valid classes is specified in the configuration file.
 It can be